 One of the great things about Italian dishes and a Mediterranean diet, in general, is that all the food is pretty healthy.

-Recipes don’t have to be complicated if you want amazing flavors and the caprese salad perfectly illustrates this.
+Recipes don’t have to be complicated if you want amazing flavors and the caprese salad perfectly illustrates this, and with veggies and salads being a large part of the Italian diet, this dish is very popular in Italy.
 This is great with pasta dishes or pizza and simply combines sweet basil, mozzarella and tomatoes with good olive oil and some salt and pepper.

 Chicken picatta